juntaochen1/juntaochen1.github.io/_pages/publications.md

 Conference Papers
 ------
 1. **J. Chen** and Q. Zhu, "A Games-in-Games Approach to Mosaic Command and Control Design of Dynamic Network-of-Networks for Secure and Resilient Multi-Domain Operations," Proc.
 SPIE, Sensors and Systems for Space Applications, 2019.
 1. **J. Chen** and Q. Zhu, "A Differential Game Approach to Dynamic Contract Design for Systemic Cyber Risk Management under Asymmetric Information," 56th Annual Allerton Conference on Communication, Control, and Computing (Allerton), 2018.
-[PDF]
 1. **J. Chen** and Q. Zhu, "Security Investment under Cognitive Constraints: A Gestalt Nash Equilibrium Approach," 52th Annual Conference on Information Sciences and Systems (CISS), 2018.
-[PDF]
 1. L. Huang, **J. Chen** and Q. Zhu, "Distributed and Optimal Resilient Control of Large-Scale Interdependent Critical Infrastructures", Winter Simulation Conference (WSC), 2018.
 1. **J. Chen**, C. Touati and Q. Zhu, "Heterogeneous Multi-Layer Adversarial Network Design for the IoT-Enabled Infrastructures," IEEE Global Communications Conference (GLOBECOM), 2017.
 1. L. Huang, **J. Chen** and Q. Zhu, "A Large-Scale Markov Game Approach to Dynamic Protection of Interdependent Infrastructure Networks", Conference on Decision and Game Theory for Security (GameSec), 2017.